 In most instances, players resort to covering the puck as a last-ditch effort to save a goal.
 This means players usually do this purposefully, but since they’re preventing a goal from being scored, they often disregard the consequences of covering the puck.
 In fact, it can be seen as the “correct” play if the player’s only way to stop the goal from being scored was to cover up the puck.

-A rule that applies to most, if not all, hockey leagues involves the special case in which the goalie has been pulled from the game.
-If a player commits this penalty when their team's goalie isn't on the ice, a goal is awarded instead of a penalty shot.
+A rule that applies to most hockey leagues involves the special case in which the goalie has been pulled from the game.
+If a player commits this penalty when their team’s goalie isn’t on the ice, a goal is awarded instead of a penalty shot.

 There is no specific referee signal for falling on the puck in the crease.
 Rather, when a player intentionally covers up the puck in the crease, the referee must immediately stop play by blowing their whistle.
 From there, the ref indicates a penalty shot by pointing their non-whistle arm towards center ice from where they’re standing.